-Sweden is known for yummy meatballs and cheap funky furniture design but what they should be known for is there incredible early childhood education system.
+Sweden’s yummy meatballs and cheap funky furniture design make them well known.
+But what they should be known for is their incredible early childhood education system.
 Quite frankly preschool in Sweden rocks!
 Sweden has a comprehensive system for children from age 1 through 6.
 There is a lot that teachers from other countries, especially the United States, can learn from Sweden’s model.

 Over the next few months, I’ll be taking you through a number of countries early childhood education systems for this Preschool Around The World series.
 I am presently taking a graduate course on the topic and will be sharing country profiles and comparison to the US system ( or lack of system) in this blog series.
 Don’t miss the additional resource section as I am limited in my ability to share so much information but want you to be able to go deeper if you want.

 Why Preschool in Sweden Rocks and What We Can Learn From Them

 - Well trained teachers.
 Preschool teachers in Sweden average three years of university, valuing them as important educators.

 - Low teacher to student ratios.
 The ratios are roughly 1:6, therefore allowing teachers to observe, participate, and focus on each child and their development.

 - Play.
 Swedish preschools spend much of their day playing inside and out, and the aim is to use play to aid each child in their development.

 - Universal curriculum with local interpretation.
 Sweden has a universal curriculum for preschool but before you start getting upset and saying that it would never work in the United States because the US is so diverse chill-out and listen.
 First, Sweden is diverse too, especially in urban areas and second, the curriculum lays out goals and guidelines but no specific benchmarks or standards.
 The Swedish system trusts their teachers to use these goals and guidelines to be a framework, not a checklist.
 Read Sweden’s curriculum document here.